fkling/JSNetworkX/README.md

 encounter a situation where a value is not serialized, but it should be serializable, please file an [issue][].

+### Iterables

+Many methods return generators or Maps.
+In an ES2015 environment, these can be easily consumed with a [`for/of`][forof] loop or [`Array.from`][arrayfrom].

+If those are not available to you, JSNetworkX provides two helper methods for iterating iterables and converting them to arrays: `jsnx.forEach` and `jsnx.toArray`

 ---

 ## How to contribute